 Eun Jae kicked out of her white keds as she ran through the small apartment, stripping free from her uniform.
 She sniffed the ends of her long hair, instantly cringing from the smell of chili and fried foods laced in it.
 A shower was a must...perfume couldn't get her by for a night like this.

 As the young mother ran around the apartment, humming her favorite tunes, she hadn't noticed her small toddler watching her from the old couch in the living room.
 He lied beneath an empty bread loaf bag that he fed from that night while she was away.
 His heavy eyes followed her as she moved with purpose.
-Even at 3 years old, he knew that she would be gone as fast as she came and there was no point to get too excited that she was home.
+Even at 3 years old, he knew that she would be gone as fast as she came and there was no point in getting too excited that she was home.
 Sitting up, the little boy crossed his legs at his ankles as he watched his mother tie on her best heels as she fumbled with her clutch.
 When Eun Jae breezed towards the front door, she caught sight of her son watching her from the corner of her eyes.
 Whirling around, Eun Jae looked at her son with a surprised expression.

 "Mommy?"
 His small voice called out through the darkness.
 Immediately, his mother kneeled before him, placing his face in the palm of her hands.